What does the SAIA training program offer?

 An industry standard since 1992, this comprehensive training program explains how to set up, operate and inspect suspended work platforms.
 The student completing this course will know the basics required to safely use suspended equipment.
 On-the-job training after this program will allow participants to apply what they have learned and to gain field experience necessary for any professional.
 The program explains how to set up, operate and inspect suspended work platforms.
 This course has a three year certification.

 Scaffolders who continually work in the industry erecting and dismantling scaffolds of various types, regardless of height or configuration, may take one or more of the various Journeyman courses.
-There are three levels of training within the Journeyman program: Level 1, Level 2 and Specialty Level.
+There are three levels of training within the Journeyman program: 1st Year Apprentice, 2nd Year Apprentice, and 3rd Year Apprentice.
 This program also requires documented hours worked for each level of proficiency completed.

 Mast Climber Operator Training Program